Abhinandan-Kushwaha/react-native-gifted-charts/docs/BubbleChart/BubbleChartProps.md

 | showGradient           | boolean          | To show gradient effect in bubbles                                                                                       | scatterChart ? false : true |
 | centerColorForGradient | ColorValue       | Color at the center of the bubbles when showGradient is true                                                             | 'white'                     |

+**Note** Gradient colors can be set using the `⁨centerColorForGradient`⁩ and the regular ⁨`bubblesColor`⁩ props.
+Also these values can be set inside data array for individual items.

 ---

 ## Item description (`bubbleDataItem`)